marijnh/Eloquent-JavaScript/02_program_structure.md

 A ((statement)) starting with the keyword `while` creates a loop.
 The word `while` is followed by an ((expression)) in ((parentheses)) and then a statement, much like `if`.
-The loop executes that statement as long as the expression produces a value that gives `true` when converted to Boolean.
+The loop keeps entering that statement as long as the expression produces a value that gives `true` when converted to Boolean.

 {{index comparison, state}}